DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claim(s) 1-20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Balutis (US 20160174459 A1) in view of Grufman (US 20170364088 A1), and in further view of Szatmary (US 20200073401 A1) and Anderson (US 20110166705 A1).
+103 as being unpatentable over Balutis (US 20160174459 A1) in view of Grufman (US 20170364088 A1), and in further view of Szatmary (US 20200073401 A1) in view of Ran (US 20200272165 A1).

-REGARDING CLAIM 1, Balutis discloses, a sensor (Balutis: [0035]); one or more processors (Balutis: [0085]); which, when executed by the one or more processors, cause the one or more processors to perform operations comprising: receiving boundary information associated with a boundary of a region to be mowed (Balutis: [0038]; [0047]); receiving sensor data from the sensor while traversing at least a portion of the region within the boundary (Balutis: [0035]; [0039-0041]; [0094]); when one or more objects exist within the region, determining, based at least in part on the sensor data, one or more objects in the region (Balutis: [0039-0041]; [0094]); receiving a mow pattern (Balutis: [FIG. 3]; [0058]); controlling the lawn mower to mow the region based on the mow pattern (Balutis: [0079]); and receiving a modified mow pattern when a static object is in proximity to the autonomous lawn mower and the object is not mowable (Balutis: [0041]; [0094]), wherein the modified mow pattern is based at least in part on the boundary information and the static object (Balutis: [0041]; [0094]), and wherein the modified mow pattern causes the lawn mower to navigate around the static object (Balutis: [0041]; [0094]).
+REGARDING CLAIM 1, as amended, Balutis discloses, a sensor (Balutis: [0035]); one or more processors (Balutis: [0085]); which, when executed by the one or more processors, cause the one or more processors to perform operations comprising: receiving boundary information associated with a boundary of a region to be mowed (Balutis: [0038]; [0047]); receiving sensor data from the sensor while traversing at least a portion of the region within the boundary (Balutis: [0035]; [0039-0041]; [0094]); when one or more objects exist within the region, determining, based at least in part on the sensor data, one or more objects in the region (Balutis: [0039-0041]; [0094]); receiving a mow pattern (Balutis: [FIG. 3]; [0058]); controlling the lawn mower to mow the region based on the mow pattern (Balutis: [0079]); and receiving a modified mow pattern when a static object is in proximity to the autonomous lawn mower and the object is not mowable (Balutis: [0041]; [0094]), wherein the modified mow pattern is based at least in part on the boundary information and the static object (Balutis: [0041]; [0094]), and wherein the modified mow pattern causes the lawn mower to navigate around the static object (Balutis: [0041]; [0094]).

 In the implicit disclosure doctrine, in considering the disclosure of a reference, it is proper to take into account not only specific teachings of the reference but also the inferences which one skilled in the art would reasonably be expected to draw therefrom (examiner: element “receiving a modified mow pattern when a static object is in proximity to the autonomous lawn mower and the object is not mowable”).